 There are no deferrals to a future year.

 Refund before June 1:

-If you register and then need to withdraw your registration and do so by June 1, you will receive a 50% refund.
+If you register but withdraw your registration before June 1, you’ll receive a 50% refund.

 Cancellations after June 1: